Single on Columbia, October or November 1968 (charted in November).

 Thanks to Davie Gordon, Rod Stone and mp3z2cd, also to Ellen for further background on Shelley Pinz.

 Until 1970 Brunswick was a subsidiary of New York label Decca which in the late 50s had revived the old Brunswick label name.
 A number of soul artists were recording on Brunswick in the late 60s with Carl Davis as A&R man and producer.
 Jackie Wilson, Brunswick’s star since the late 50s, had a late career hit with (Your Love Keeps Lifting Me) Higher And Higher (1967, #6 USA), produced by Davis.

 In 1966… the label hired Davis as A&R director.
 Brunswick [was] one of the most successful independent r&b companies of the 1970s.
 With such artists as the Chi-lites, Tyrone Davis, Gene Chandler, and Barbara Acklin, the company sustained Chicago as a center of black popular music.
 The key to Brunswick’s success… was Carl Davis.Robert Pruter, Chicago Soul (1991), p.264 [Google Books]

 B-side of It’s Funny How Fast You Forget Me, .

 Produced and arranged by co-writer Paul Leka.
 The arrangement differs from the one Leka did for Adams Apples’ March 1968 version (see above).

-Discogs.com has The Leaders as an alias of Adam's Apples but I can't find any other details.
+Discogs.com has The Leaders as an alias of Adam’s Apples but I can’t confirm that.